-Item 303(a) would be amended to add a new section that summarizes the objective of MD&A, which is for a registrant to "provide a narrative explanation of its financial statements that enables investors to see a registrant 'through the eyes of management.' " In the SEC's view, this principles-based guidance would elicit disclosure about complex and often rapidly evolving areas, without imposing bright-line requirements that may require frequent updating.
+Item 303(a) has been amended to clearly set forth the objective of MD&A, incorporating existing instructions and previous SEC guidance.
+As stated in new Item 303(a), the purpose of MD&A is for a registrant to "provide a narrative explanation of its financial statements that enables investors to see a registrant 'through the eyes of management.'"
+In the SEC's view, this principles-based guidance is the best way to elicit disclosure about complex and often rapidly evolving areas, without imposing bright-line requirements that may require frequent updating.